Kalai Vendhan

 Kalai Vendhan is a 2015 Indian Tamil-language action drama film written and directed by R. K. Parasuram.
 The film stars Ajay and Sanam Shetty in the lead roles.
 It was released on 7 August 2015.

 Plot

-Kalai (Ajay) becomes a teacher of the martial art form, vovinam, under training of his guru (Thalaivasal Vijay) at a martial arts school.
-Malar (Sanam Shetty) visits the school to meet her friend, and became acquainted with Kalai.
+Kalai becomes a teacher of the martial art form, vovinam, under training of his guru at a martial arts school.
+Malar visits the school to meet her friend, and became acquainted with Kalai.
 Over time, the pair fall in love.
 Malar's mother is against her daughter's choice of boyfriend.
 It is later revealed that Malar has been kidnapped, which Kalai sets out to resolve.